myhme/missarr/README.md

 # Missarr

-missarr sends search requests for missing episodes to Sonarr
+missarr sends search requests for missing episodes to Sonarr (this repo is for arm64 only)

 ## Table of contents